AutomationD/php-demo/README.md

 php-demo
 ========

-A simple php app demo
+A simple php app demo.
-Also using it for git flows testing
+Also using it for git flows testing.